sunnydreamer/hrproject/README.md

 1. Create your Feature Branch ( `git checkout -b yourname-epicname-featurename` )
 2. Commit your Changes ( `git commit -m 'Add some AmazingFeature'` )
 3. Push to the Branch ( `git push origin branchName` )
-4. Open a Pull Request
+4. Open a Pull Request: the PR title MUST include your Jira ticket number eg. HRPROJ-1